EEN421/EEN421.github.io/_posts/Logic Apps & Automation.md

 <br/>

-# Configure a Managed Identity
+# Configure a Managed Identity (Permissions Madness!)

 Adhering to the **Zero Trust Network Architecture** and **Principle of Least Privilege** mode of thinking, each of our logic apps will need very specific privileges in order to automate the tasks we want them to: